ipdk-io/networking-recipe/docs/guides/es2k/es2k-guide.md

 directory for the executables.
 If not, user will need to specify the appropriate path instead of ./install.

-### Run Infrap4d
+### Running Infrap4d

+See [Running Infrap4d](https://github.com/ipdk-io/networking-recipe/blob/main/\
-See [Run Infrap4d guide](https://github.com/ipdk-io/networking-recipe/blob/main/docs/guides/es2k/run-infrap4d.md) for step by step guide to run infrap4d on ACC on Intel IPU E2100
+docs/guides/es2k/running-infrap4d.md) for step by step guide to run infrap4d on ACC on Intel IPU E2100